avfs/avfs/readme.md

 The ones implemented in `avfs` are just here to allow testing of functions related to users (Chown, Lchown) and access rights, so they just allow one default group per user.

-Each file system implement at least the identity manager `DummyIdm` where all functions returns `avfs.ErrPermDenied`.
+Each file system implements by default the identity manager `DummyIdm` where all functions returns `avfs.ErrPermDenied`.

 Identity Manager |Comments
 -----------------|--------